 Read more about my metaphysical take on anorexia.
 9 Personal Years encourage spiritual growth and rewiring your psychology/ belief systems.
 They’re a wonderful time for letting go of chronic issues.
 Cons: None.
 I feel blessed to be in this program.

 I hope you’ve enjoyed this journey through the Personal Years.
 Of course, your experience will differ from mine, but I hope you find some inspiration from this writeup.
-If you have any questions, please write to me on facebook as The Numbers Queen.
-Please comment on the timeline to ensure I see your message.
+If you have any questions, please book a reading, numerology course, or join me on facebook at The Numbers Queen.